wp-plugins/wordpress-bootstrap-css/readme.txt

 Tags: CSS, Twitter Bootstrap, Twitter Bootstrap Javascript, Bootstrap CSS, WordPress Bootstrap, normalize, reset, YUI Requires at least: 3.2.0
 Tested up to: 3.2.1
-Stable tag: 0.8.3
+Stable tag: 0.8.4

 With Wordpress Bootstrap CSS you can quickly include the latest Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.

 == Description ==

-We love Twitter Bootstrap and at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting"), we wanted a way to link the latest bootstrap CSS and Javascript to all pages, regardless of the Wordpress Theme.
+We love Twitter Bootstrap and at [Host Like Toast](http://www.hostliketoast.com/ "Host Like Toast: Managed Wordpress Hosting").

+We wanted a way to link the latest bootstrap CSS and Javascript to all pages, regardless of the Wordpress Theme.

 Now you can!

-It works with *any* Wordpress Theme without editing Theme files and NO programming needed.
+This plugin works with *any* Wordpress Theme without editing Theme files and NO programming needed.

 You can add Twitter Bootstrap CSS and any/all of the Twitter Bootstrap Javascript libraries.

+The home for documentation of this plugin is: [Documentation for this WordPress Plugin](http://www.hostliketoast.com/wordpress-resource-centre/wordpress-plugins/ "WordPress Bootstrap CSS Plugin Documentation Home")

 **Why use Twitter Bootstrap?**
 It's good practice to have a core, underlying CSS definition so that your website appears and acts consistently across all